joch/home-assistant-config/README.md

 ## Hardware

-The list following is a list of hardware deployed in the home, grouped by room.
-While there are currently different types, the goal is to standardize on Zigbee.
+The following is a list of hardware deployed in the home, grouped by room.
+While there are currently different types of hardware, the goal is to standardize on Zigbee.

 ### Home